 BMC Black Belt Hakan Bengtsson traveled from Sweden to Chicago recently, and we asked him how Northern European retailers were dealing with the trend toward multi-channel retailing.
 In this interview, he answers our questions and then asks some of his own.
 Hakan works for Centigo, a leading management consultancy based in Stockholm, where his specialty is advising clients on how the convergence of the web and physical stores is affecting commerce.

 Last week we explored a digital native’s take on social media, this week we offer a C-level briefing from Don Keeble.
 Keeble worked his way through nearly every retail function in 29 years at Kmart, from merchandising to new market development, to become President of Operations.
 He also pays close attention to customer comments on social media.
 We talked with him about how important it is for senior retail leadership to help their companies learn from social media.
-And, how a CEO (who may not have a Facebook page) can approach learning about and using what his or her customers are saying on Facebook, Twitter, and other social media platforms.

 Last week I ran into a long time JCP customer who recently lost confidence in her ability to get what she wanted from that retailer.
 Her story reveals some of what’s going wrong at JCP, and contains messages for anyone who wants to understand shopper reaction to the new world of retailing.